KayDeeTee/RotN-Charter/README.md

 You need to add an mp3 file for the music, and a png for album art to the folder as well as your chart json files.

 Finally you need to make a copy of info.json from the example folder, and edit the values in that to be correct for your song.

+## Script Tool
+Theres currently, and probably never will be documentation, you will have to look at the given example and at the source code of the charter.

+It has full access as if it was written in godot so you can modify pretty much anything.